-Mexico City, Mex.-The automobile show is continuing to hold the interest of the public.
+Mexico City, Mex.-The automobile show is continuing to hold the inferest of the public.
 American cars predominate.
-The exposition is being held in the lobby and foyers of the unfinished National theater, the great marble structure which was started in the time of Porfirio Diaz and which was to excel any other playhouse in Central or South America in beauty and archi-
+The exposition is being held in the lobby and fovers of the unfinished National theater the great marble structure which was started in the time of Porfirio Diaz and which was to excel any other playhouse in Central or South America in beauty and archihis wife, given up for dead in the wreck of the ship, arrived in Norfolk one day, recently.
+The ship, after grounding twice, finally sank, Power said, in the deep water.
+The captain and crew were taken to Charleston.
+Then the salt cargo, with which the vessel was heavily laden, dissolved and the light ened ship bobbed up again, to be res cued by the coast guardsmen.